Visyond/website-hugo/site/content/partner-page/partner-page.md

   types:
     - icon: /img/icons/bag-man.png
       subTitle: >-
-        Whether you are a managing consultant, technology advocate or a self-employed sales professional.
-Visyond works with variety of specialists.
+        Whether you are a management consultant, technology advocate or a self-employed sales professional.
+Visyond works with a variety of specialists.
       title: Independent Sales Partners
     - icon: /img/icons/handshake.png
       subTitle: >-
-        If you are an established reseller and looking to add a new portfolio of offerings then this is right for you.
-Typically, resellers will offer end-to-end solution for clients  in their markets whilst providing your with the right support.
+        If you are an established reseller and looking to add a new offer to your portfolio then this is right for you.
+Typically,             resellers will offer end-to-end solutions for clients in their markets whilst providing support.
       title: Channel Partners & Resellers
     - icon: /img/icons/gear-man.png
       subTitle: >-
-        For those that want to integrate with Visyond to expand their solution or technology.
+        For those who want to integrate with Visyond to expand their solution or technology.
       title: Integration & Software Partners
 formHeader: Find Out More About Our Partner Programs